SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/📸 Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-04-29]] 1:30 PM — Synced 3 highlights from 1 document.
     - 3 highlights from Desperately Trying to Fathom the Coffeepocalypse Argument

+[[2024-04-30]] 7:52 AM — Synced 1 highlight from 1 document.
+    - 1 highlights from Desperately Trying to Fathom the Coffeepocalypse Argument